-Many researchers have emphasized on the importance teamwork of interprofessional collaboration of health team [2].
+Many researchers have emphasized on the importance of teamwork interprofessional collaboration of health team [2].
 Establishing cooperation with other health professions is one of important duties of physicians, which improves their efficiency [3] reduces hospital stay as well as medical costs and increases mutual awareness in physicians' and nurses' roles.
 It reinforces trust between them [4] and prevents unrealistic expectations from each other (5).
-On the other hand, lack of proper professional relationships can cause turnover burnout and [6], distort professional violate boundaries and employees' rights [7].
+On the other hand, lack of proper professional relationships can cause burnout turnover and [6], distort professional boundaries violate and employees' rights [7].